bruchh/co-creating/toolkit/docs/setting-up-your-project/planning-duration-and-timing.md

-# Planning the duration and timing of your project
+# Planning the Duration and Timing of Your Project

 The length of 'Co-Creating Our City' projects can vary depending on the goals and scope of your specific project.
 To address a specific issue or work with one city department only, a meaningful process typically requires a minimum of 4 to 6 months.
 This is to allow for recruitment of co-researchers, relationship-building, designing, conducting, and analyzing the research, and developing and sharing ideas and solutions based on the research.
 Broader projects that aim to influence citywide decisions and embed lasting change in youth engagement may benefit from a 9- to 12-month timeline.
 Scheduling should carefully align with key calendars: the academic year (avoiding exam periods and school holidays), political timelines (e.g., elections, budget planning cycles, council meetings), and major city events that could either compete with or complement the project.